Tips for Navigating Chronic Illness in the Workplace

 But even if you decide to disclose your condition at work, you still have to wrestle with how much to share, and you have to be prepared for all kinds of reactions—including, says Nellis of Cancer and Careers, the possibility that your boss may not know what to do next.

 That’s why Cancer and Careers offers a manager’s toolkit for employees to share when they disclose their diagnosis.
 The manager’s toolkit contains information on what to expect when an employee has cancer, applicable laws, and ideas for creating a supportive work environment.
+Another helpful organization is The Center for Chronic Illness, which provides webinars and other resources to help you talk to a manager about chronic illness.

-Tell coworkers if you feel comfortable doing so
+Tell co-workers if you feel comfortable

 Telling your coworkers about your illness is up to you.
 If you decide to tell people at work, Nellis says you should let them know if they can share that information with others or if you’re trying to keep it private besides a small circle of trusted people.